Chrysis comparata: Subspecies

-Description
+Appearance

-Head and thorax are bluish green.
-Eyes and antennae are black.
-The abdomen is golden red, while the basis of the first segment is bluish green.
-Wings are smoked.
+The head and thorax are bluish green.
+The eyes and antennae are black.
+The abdomen is golden red, and the basis of the first segment is bluish green.
+The wings are smoked.
 The pronotum may be longer than the scutellum.

 Biology

 These wasps mainly parasitize hymenoptera belonging to the species Pemphredon unicolor, Hylaeus confusus, Paranthidiellum lituratum and Anthidium manicatum.

-Distribution
+Locations

 This species can be found in Europe and in the Near East.